 Resiliency is the ability to cope with adversity and has been described as the human capacity to face, overcome and be strengthened by the adversities of life.
 Key places where a child develops resiliency are in the family and at school.
 This workshop will explore where resiliency comes from, how to build resiliency, and how to apply strength based programming in a classroom setting.
 Participants will also enhance skills in reaching stressed and anxious children and youth.

-Grab Bag ~ Bag of Tricks Activity Training is for anyone who comes in contact with youth.
 This hands-on interactive training teaches activities that require little or no materials, keep children and youth engaged, and foster teamwork and collaboration.
 It is a simple, open-ended method for dealing with learner diversity while engaging all learners.
-Participants will learn a variety of games to be used with groups of varying abilities: such as, Weigh Both Sides, Truth or Fiction?, Color Your Day, Find Your Partner, Cave In, Pattern Ball, and many more.
+Participants will learn a variety of games to be used with groups of varying abilities.
 Each game has a specific purpose: to get acquainted, to raise energy, or to provoke thought.
-These games require minimal props and can be used in any setting.
+These games require minimal props and can be used in most settings.

 Programming with Children's Literature

 How can you integrate literature with math and science?
 Can you create research projects that are interactive and interesting?
 This workshop encourages participants to design cross-curricular activities for early care or non-school programs.
 Academic and experiential, the tasks fit seamlessly into existing syllabuses.